scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Although already capable of implementing reproducible quality workflows, signac-flow has enhanced the usability through two new concepts: groups and aggregation.
 As both names imply, the features enable the "grouping" or "aggregating" of existing concepts: operations in the case of groups and jobs in the case of aggregates.
 In the conceptual model of signac-flow, flow builds on signac's notions of the project and job (the unit of the data space) through a FlowProject class that adds the ability to execute operations (the unit of a workflow) to a signac Project.
-Operations are functions (Python functions or shell commands) that act on a job within the data space, and are created using Python decorator syntax .
+Operations are Python functions or shell commands that act on a job within the data space, and are defined using Python decorator syntax:

 ..
     Hardik - thinks that for this portion, the snippets should be consistent so that readers can